 The service currently comprises 99 cameras (73 PTZ’s, pan, tilt and zoom, and 26 fixed cameras).
 The service does provide a monitoring service for commercial clients and the total number of cameras currently monitored is 138.

-The Control Centre is staffed 24 hours a day, 7 days a week, 365 days a year and currently handles around 9,000 incidents per annum.
-The Control Centre is equipped with Police Airwaves Radio and has direct video and telephone link to Derbyshire Constabulary’s Force Control Room.
-The Control Centre operations are undertaken in accordance with the Information Commissioners CCTV Code of Practice.
+The control centre is equipped with Police Airwaves Radio and has direct video and telephone link to Derbyshire Constabulary’s force control room.
+The control centre operations are undertaken in accordance with the Information Commissioners CCTV Code of Practice.
 The service is accredited to ISO 9001:2008 and all operators are licensed by the Security Industry Authority to undertake Public Space CCTV Surveillance.